InjectiveLabs/injective-docs/docs/develop/modules/injective/exchange/04_state_transitions.md

 - Delete the order state from ordersStore and ordersIndexStore
 - Emit `EventCancelSpotOrder` event with marketID and order info

-## Batch cancellation of spot orders
+## Batch Cancellation of Spot Orders

 Batch cancellation of spot orders is carried out by `MsgBatchCancelSpotOrders` which consists of `Sender` and `Data`.